danboid/songrec-rename/README.md

 # songrec-rename

-songrec-rename is a shell script to automate the naming of music files.
+**songrec-rename** is a shell script to automate the naming of music files.

-It uses the open source Shazam client songrec to identify tracks.
+It uses the open source Shazam client `songrec` to identify tracks.

-It will rename every wav, flac, ogg and mp3 file in the current directory that the command is run from that can be identified.
+**songrec-rename** will rename every wav, flac, ogg and mp3 file in the current directory that the command is run from that can be identified.

 ## Installing songrec under Ubuntu